National Anti-Slavery Standard: Editors

 The paper had various editors: N. P. Rogers, 1840–1841; Lydia Maria Child, 1841–1843; D. L. Child, 1843–1844; S. H. Gay, 1844–1854; Oliver Johnson, 1863–1865; A. M. Powell, 1866-1870.

 Lydia Maria Child was also the editor of Harriet Jacobs' Incidents in the Life of a Slave Girl, reviewed in the edition of February 23, 1861, which is now widely regarded as an American classic.

+The newspaper had several successive editors who were abolitionists during its period of publication spanning thirty years.
+From the library information, it can be observed that the editors of the newspaper include N.P Rogers, Lydia M. Child, David Lee Child, Sydney Howard Gay, Oliver Johnson, and Aaron M. Powell.
+The above editors represent the several stage in which the newspaper existed through during the period of the antislavery movement.

+Publication details

+The "National Anti-Slavery Standard" was a weekly publication produced by the American Anti-Slavery society from 1840 to 1870 in New York, Between July 22, 1855, and November 30,1865, there was another simultaneous publication of the same periodical in Philadelphia, Pennsylvania.
+The library notes provide information about the newspaper being a six-column publication with the slogan, "Without concealment- Without compromise."
+Additionally, issues from June 9,1842 till 1870 were numbered in whole figures ranging from 105 to 1,558.

 Related papers

 From May to July 1870, the paper's title changed to Standard: A Journal of Reform and Literature.
 Then from July 30, 1870, to December 23, 1871, it ran as the National Standard: An Independent Reform and Literary Journal.
 After the ratification of the fifteenth amendment, the paper changed its title from The National Anti-Slavery Standard to The National Standard: A Temperance and Literary Journal from January to December in 1872.
 The motto changed to An Independent, Reform and Literary Journal Justice and Equal Rights for All.

+After 1870, the title of the publication was changed.
+In May of 1870, its publication started under the name "The Standard: A Journal of Reform and Literature."
+It kept the same title to no. 3 of July 1870.
+From the "Union List of Serials," it could be known that it replaced "National Anti-Slavery Standard," which used to publish from 1840 until April 1870.
+It then continued under the title National Standard through December 1872.

+Legacy

+However, the "National Anti-Slavery Standard" continued publication for thirty years and thus was among the longest running paper of the American Anti-Slavery Society.

+Moreover, the continuation of the paper under the new names after 1870 indicated that it had broader agenda than the fight against slavery.

+Its longevity attest to its significance in abolitionist print culture and how reform literature has persisted as an influence in shaping public discourse through several generations.